dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/linux-nginx.md

 By [Sourabh Shirhatti](https://twitter.com/sshirhatti)

-This guide explains setting up a production-ready ASP.NET Core environment on an Ubuntu 16.04 Server.
+This guide explains setting up a production-ready ASP.NET Core environment on an Ubuntu 16.04 server.

 > [!NOTE]
 > For Ubuntu 14.04, *supervisord* is recommended as a solution for monitoring the Kestrel process. *systemd* isn't available on Ubuntu 14.04.
-[See previous version of this document](https://github.com/aspnet/Docs/blob/e9c1419175c4dd7e152df3746ba1df5935aaafd5/aspnetcore/publishing/linuxproduction.md).
+For Ubuntu 14.04 instructions, see the [previous version of this topic](https://github.com/aspnet/Docs/blob/e9c1419175c4dd7e152df3746ba1df5935aaafd5/aspnetcore/publishing/linuxproduction.md).

 This guide: